 CPN's engagement in the Philippines has been chiefly in the Mindanao region in the south of the country, an area that has experienced much conflict between Christians, Muslims, and indigenous peoples.
-CPN has provided and continues to provide strategic advice and other forms of accompaniment to the Church as it moves forward on advocacy and implementation mechanisms for peace agreements, as well as transitional justice.
+CPN has provided and continues to provide strategic advice and other forms of accompaniment to the Church as it moves forward on advocacy and implementation mechanisms for peace agreements, as well as work for social cohesion, interreligious cooperation, and justice in mining.

 - In 2017, the recipient of the joint fellowship between Catholic Relief Services and the Kroc Institute for International Peace Studies at the University of Notre Dame was Orson Sargado of CRS-Philippines.
 Other CRS-Kroc fellows from the Philippines have included Myla Leguro in 2006, and Bishop Colin Bagaforo in 2012.